ember-learn/super-rentals-tutorial/src/chapters/07-reusable-components.md

 +    assert.ok(img.src.includes('300x200@2x'), 'the src should include the width,height and @2x parameter');
 +  });
 +
-   test('the default alt attribute can be overriden', async function(assert) {
+   test('the default alt attribute can be overridden', async function(assert) {
 ```

 Using the special `this.setProperties` testing API, we can pass arbitrary values into our component.